BrijenMakwana/BookSwap/Readme.md

 ## Overview

 - Connects users to swap books with others in their city.
-- Registration using email for seamless access.
+- Registration using email for seamless access implemented with Supabase Auth.
 - Utilizes Google Books API for comprehensive book data.
 - Offers detailed book information: title, image, rating, author, and description.
 - Implements Google Embed API to preview books within the app.